Canon SX60 vs Leica D-LUX 5

 It is notable that the SX60 has a microphone port, which is missing on the D-LUX 5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the SX60 and the D-LUX 5 have been discontinued, but can regularly be found used on eBay.
+Both the SX60 and the D-LUX 5 have been discontinued, but can regularly be found used on ebay.
 The D-LUX 5 was replaced by the Leica D-LUX 6, while the SX60 was followed by the Canon SX70.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the SX60 and D-LUX 5 can be found, respectively, in the Canon SX60 Manual (free pdf) or the online Leica D-LUX 5 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon SX60 and the Leica D-LUX 5?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.